deepanshs/mrsimulator/docs/user_guide/method/method.rst

   DelayEvent objects are not available in version 0.7 of **mrsimulator**.

 **SpectralEvent** and **DelayEvent** objects define which transitions are observed during the event and under which transition-dependent frequency contributions they evolve.
 No coherence transfer among transitions or populations occurs in a spectral or delay event.
 The transition-dependent frequency contributions during an Event are selected from a list of :ref:`enumeration literals<freq_contrib_api>` and placed in the ``freq_contrib`` attribute of the Event.
-If unspecified, i.e., the value of ``freq_contrib`` is set to ``Null``, a default list holding the enumeration literals for *all* contributions is generated for the event.
+If ``freq_contrib`` is left unspecified, i.e., the value of ``freq_contrib`` is set to ``Null``, a default list holding the enumeration literals for *all* contributions is generated for the event.

 .. note::

   All frequency contributions from direct and indirect spin-spin couplings are calculated in the weak-coupling limit in **mrsimulator**.

 Additionally, the user can affect transition frequencies during a spectral or delay event by changing other measurement attributes: ``rotor_frequency``, ``rotor_angle``, and ``magnetic_flux_density``.
-These attributes default to the values of the identically named global attributes in the **Method** object if unspecified.
-SpectralEvents objects use the ``fraction`` attribute to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.
+These attributes default to the values of the identically named global attributes in the **Method** object if left unspecified.
+SpectralEvents objects use the ``fraction`` attribute to calculate the weighted average frequency during the spectral dimension for each selected transition pathway .

 Inside **SpectralEvent** and **DelayEvent** objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*)